nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 | `s3_writer` | `function` | User defined function which receives an instance of a `morpheus.messages.message_meta.MessageMeta` and returns that same message instance.
 Any S3 specific configurations such as bucket name should be bound to the method. |

 ### Core Pipeline
-These stages are common to both the training & inference pipelines, unlike the input & output stages these are specific to the DFP pipeline and intended to be configured but not replacable.
+These stages are common to both the training & inference pipelines, unlike the input & output stages these are specific to the DFP pipeline and intended to be configured but not replaceable.

 #### Split Users Stage (`DFPSplitUsersStage`)
-The `DFPSplitUsersStage` [examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_split_users_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_split_users_stage.py) stage recieves an incoming `DataFrame` and emits a `list` of `DFPMessageMeta` where each `DFPMessageMeta` represents the records associated for a given user.
-This allows for downstream stages to perform all nescesary opperations on a per user basis.
+The `DFPSplitUsersStage` [examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_split_users_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_split_users_stage.py) stage receives an incoming `DataFrame` and emits a `list` of `DFPMessageMeta` where each `DFPMessageMeta` represents the records associated for a given user.
+This allows for downstream stages to perform all necessary operations on a per user basis.

 | Argument | Type | Description |
 | -------- | ---- | ----------- |